 The problem with this approach stems from today’s competitive market.
 In most cases there will be many applicants for every role you apply for, no matter what industry or area you work in.
 When you put yourself up against someone who meets the role brief perfectly – the fact that you have all this other ‘additional’ experience and expertise doesn’t matter.
 In many cases it is actually detrimental to your success because the ‘clutter’ just gets in the way and makes you seem like a ‘not so perfect fit’.

-My approach to ‘getting off the fence’ is really just to go do it, but I know that’s easier said than done.
+My approach to ‘getting off the fence’ and making a career change is really just to go do it, but I know that’s easier said than done.
 Here are a few tips to get you started:

 - Define the job requirements: find three or four jobs that perfectly match what you’re after – and identify the common requirements.